cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Setup phase:

-  - The application layer is responsible for parties agreeing on a common CPace cipher suite.
+  - The application layer is responsible for the handshake that makes parties agree on a common CPace cipher suite.
-  - The application layer needs to specify how to encode the CPace data fields Y and AD for transfer over the network.
+  - The application layer needs to specify how to encode the CPace byte strings Ya/Yb and ADa/ADb defined in section
+   {{protocol-section}}
+    for transfer over the network.
-    For CPace it is RECOMMENDED to encode network messages by using MSGa = lv\_cat(Ya,ADa) and MSGb = lv\_cat(Yb,ADb) using the length-value concatenation function lv\_cat speficied below.
+    For CPace it is RECOMMENDED to encode network messages by using MSGa = lv\_cat(Ya,ADa) and MSGb = lv\_cat(Yb,ADb) using the length-value concatenation function lv\_cat
+    speficied in {{notation-section}}.
     This document provides test vectors for lv\_cat-encoded messages.
-    Alternative network encodings, e.g., the encoding method used for the client hello and server hello messages of the TLS protocol, MAY be used when considering the guidance given in section {{sec-considerations}}.
+    Alternative network encodings, e.g., the encoding method used for the client hello and server hello messages of the TLS protocol, MAY be used when considering the guidance given in {{sec-considerations}}.

 - This document does not specify which encodings applications use for the mandatory PRS input and the optional inputs CI, sid, ADa and ADb.
 If PRS is a clear-text password or an octet string derived from a clear-text password, e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.

 - The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting, as in the symmetric setting transcripts must be generated using ordered string concatenation.
+In this document we will provide test vectors for both, initiator-responder and symmetric settings.

 # CPace cipher suites {#CipherSuites}

 In the setup phase of CPace, both communication partners need to agree on a common cipher suite.
 Cipher suites consist of a combination of a hash function H and an elliptic curve environment G.

 For naming cipher suites we use the convention "CPACE-G-H".
-Currently, test vectors are available for the following RECOMMENDED cipher suites:
+We RECOMMEND the following cipher suites:

 - CPACE-X25519-SHA512.
 This suite uses the group environment G\_X25519 defined in {{CPaceMontgomery}} and SHA-512 as hash function.
+  This cipher suite comes with the smallest messages on the wire and a low computational cost.

+- CPACE-P256\_XMD:SHA-256\_SSWU_NU\_-SHA256.
+This suite instantiates the group environment G as specified in {{CPaceWeierstrass}} using the encode_to_curve function P256\_XMD:SHA-256\_SSWU_NU\_ from {{!I-D.irtf-cfrg-hash-to-curve}} on curve NIST-P256, and hash function SHA-256.

+The following RECOMMENDED cipher suites provide higher security margins.

 - CPACE-X448-SHAKE256.
 This suite uses the group environment G\_X448 defined in {{CPaceMontgomery}} and SHAKE-256 as hash function.

-- CPACE-P256\_XMD:SHA-256\_SSWU_NU\_-SHA256.
-This suite instantiates the group environment G as specified in {{CPaceWeierstrass}} using the encode_to_curve function P256\_XMD:SHA-256\_SSWU_NU\_ from {{!I-D.irtf-cfrg-hash-to-curve}} on curve NIST-P256, and hash function SHA-256.

 - CPACE-P384\_XMD:SHA-384\_SSWU_NU\_-SHA384.
 This suite instantiates G as specified in {{CPaceWeierstrass}} using the encode_to_curve function P384\_XMD:SHA-384\_SSWU_NU\_